 Meet in the parking area behind Jack Knight Hall at Calaveras Big Trees State Park at 9:00 AM.
 Please be prompt and dressed for the river.
 Look for the OARS guides/vehicles in the parking area.
-(Turn right immediately after the Park Tollbooth; take your next right and then take the first left into the main parking area.)
+(Turn right immediately after the Park Tollbooth; take your next right and then take the next left.
+Parking is behind Jack Knight Hall.)
 We will board the van for the 20-minute ride to our put-in at Sourgrass.
 Once at the river, the guides will deliver an orientation and safety talk and fit you with your safety gear.
 Then, we’re off!

 Come lunchtime, either just above or just below Convulsion rapid, we will pull over to a beach for a delicious picnic.
 Your guides will lay out an abundant spread of cold cuts, cheeses, veggies and breads, or perhaps a tasty taco salad for roll-your-own burritos.
 Lunch is always accompanied by fruit, cookies, cold water and lemonade.

 Dig Dog, Whiteout and Rattlesnake are among the continuous steep drops and boulder slaloms we negotiate.
 After a couple of miles of aggressive paddling through tumultuous whitewater, we face Big Trees Falls—the river’s most infamous rapid.
 This rapid marks the end of the Class IV section.